mongodb/docs/source/includes/manpage-options-auth.rst

    .. include:: /includes/fact-authentication-source-tool.rst

-   See :data:`~<database>.system.users.userSource`,
-   :doc:`/reference/privilege-documents` and
-   :doc:`/reference/user-privileges` for more information about delegated authentication in MongoDB.
+   See :doc:`/reference/user-privileges` for more information about authentication in MongoDB.

 .. option:: --authenticationMechanism <name>